smart-on-fhir/smart-on-fhir.github.io/tutorials/authorization/index.md

 Finally press the `Custom App` button to launch your app and watch it request authorization and print the patient's name.

+## Next steps

+The sampe app that we looked at provides a simple scaffolding for developing a SMART on FHIR client.
+Of course, there are a number of nice features that we have ommited for the sake of simplicity, which we leave as an exercise to the reader.
+Here are a couple such features:

+ * caching of the authorization token and stripping the code and state parameters from the app location bar to enable handling of browser refresh events
+ * exception handling for the REST calls and parameter validation
+ * object models for representing the FHIR resources
+ * convenience methods for the API calls